Mehdi Taremi: Porto

-In August 2020, Taremi signed a four-year contract with Portuguese club FC Porto.
+In August 2020, Taremi signed a four-year contract with Primeira Liga club Porto.
 He scored his first league goal for Porto on 8 November 2020 in a 3–1 home win against Portimonense.
 There was a foul on Taremi during the 2020 Supertaça Cândido de Oliveira in December 2020 which gave Porto a penalty and resulted in their first goal of the match scored by Sérgio Oliveira.
 Porto went on to win the 42nd edition of the competition 2–0, which gave Mehdi Taremi his first European medal.
 On 17 February 2021, Taremi opened the scoring for Porto against Juventus in the round-of-16 first leg in the UEFA Champions League.
 He became the first Iranian to score in the first knockout phase of the competition.
 On 13 April, he scored the game-winning goal with a spectacular bicycle kick in a 1–0 away win over Chelsea in the Champions League quarter-finals, yet his club lost 1–2 on aggregate.
 After the final, his goal against Chelsea was voted as the best goal of the season's Champions League.
 The goal also won the "UEFA.com Goal of the Season" award, and was later nominated for the FIFA Puskás Award.
 Taremi finished the 2020–21 season with 16 goals and 11 assists.

-Taremi won his first Primeira Liga title in the 2021-22 season with FC Porto.
-His contributions that season included 20 goals and 12 assists.
-He was the second-highest goalscorer and the third-highest playmaker through assists that season.
+He won his first Primeira Liga title in the 2021–22 season with Porto.
+His contributions that season included 20 goals and 13 assists.
+He was the second-highest goalscorer and the third-highest assist provider that season.
+On 20 May 2023, he scored all four goals in a 4–2 away victory over Famalicão.

+Taremi finished the 2022–23 season with 22 goals and seven assists in the league, earning the Bola de Prata, the top scorer award, and his second Taça de Portugal title with Porto.
+He was also named in the Primeira Liga Team of the Year, making it the fourth consecutive time.

+On 12 May 2024, he scored a 98th-minute goal in a 2–1 victory against Boavista, marking his final appearance for Porto at Estádio do Dragão.
+Later that month, on 26 May, he scored a penalty in extra time, securing a 2–1 victory over Sporting CP in the 2024 Taça de Portugal final.